 Districts are expected to continue to address the Protective Services for Adults and Other Adult Services State -Identified Issues contained in their 1991-93 CSP.
-If a district feels that a particular adult services State-Identified Issue is no longer relevant, the local commissioner must send a letter to Acting Deputy Commissioner William Gould requesting a waiver.
+If a district feels that a particular adult services State-Identified Issue is no longer relevant, the local commissioner must send a letter to Mr. Peter Brest, Associate Commissioner of the Office of Housing and Adult Services, to request a waiver.
 This request must include:

-- the reason(s) why a particular adult services State-Identified Issue is no longer relevant; - the local issue that the district would like to address in lieu of the State-Identified Issue; and - an explanation of the importance of the local issue in terms of improving service delivery to clients.
+- o the reason(s) why a particular adult services State-Identified Issue is no longer relevant; - the local issue that the district would like to address in lieu of the State-Identified Issue; and - o an explanation of the importance of the local issue in terms of improving service delivery to clients.

-Within two weeks of receiving a request, the Division will respond to the district in writing whether or not the district's request is approved and the reasons for our decision.
+Within two weeks of receiving a request, the Office will respond to the district in writing whether or not the district's request is approved and the reasons for our decision.